oomph-lib/oomph-lib/CONTRIBUTING.md

 This involves the following steps:

 1. Create a new branch on your computer.
-2. Do some work and add/commit it on your computer (i.e. local forkedly).
+2. Do some work and add/commit it on your computer (i.e. locally).
 3. Check it.
 4. Check it again.
 5. Push the changes from your local forked repository (the one on your computer) to your remote forked repository (on GitHub).
 6. Wait for the automated self-tests to pass (check the Actions tab of your remote forked repository on GitHub for progress updates and log files).
 If they don't, resolve the issues and repeat from step 2.
 7. Create a pull request to merge the changes created in that branch into the `development` branch of the official (`oomph-lib/oomph-lib`) repository (`upstream`).
-8. Once the pull request has been accepted (and your changes have thus been merged into official repository), update your remote forked repository (`origin`) on GitHub.
+8. Once the pull request has been accepted (and your changes have thus been merged into the official repository), update your remote forked repository (`origin`) on GitHub.
 9. Update the `development` branch on your computer from your remote forked repository (`origin`).

 ## The steps in detail: